routerdam/Polyglotte/README.md

 # Polyglotte
-Collect audio from the audio input, transform into text and use a AI API to translate the content in real time.
+Collect audio from the audio input, transform it into text, and use an AI API to translate the content in real time.

 ## Development
 How to build, test and run.